Do you like the sound of living an organic lifestyle?

 In fact, we reckon that access to an abundance and variety of safe, nutrient-rich food should be your birthright.

-So here are five ways to live a more organic lifestyle without having to take out a loan to do it
+So here are five ways to live a more organic lifestyle without having to take out a loan to do it:

 1. Grow your own

-Oviously, this is our ‘raison d’etre, so it’s always going to be our number one.
+Obviously, this is our ‘raison d’etre, so it’s always going to be our number one.
 Even if you live in an apartment with a balcony, you can easily grow herbs and salad greens in polystyrene boxes, or a fruit tree in a pot.

 Get a plot at a local community garden, and if you can’t find one, get in touch with your local council and start one.